 The Peace Lab offers year-long paid internships for students during the fall and spring semesters.

 We provide the space for interdisciplinary visions of peace, social justice storytelling, and talks by scholar activists.

-The Peace Lab convenes roundtables and dialogues on cultures of future peace themed around the arts, media, religion, education, politics, gender, race, law, science, business, and other topics.
+We convene roundtables and dialogues on cultures of future peace, themed around the arts, media, religion, education, politics, gender, race, law, science, business, and other topics.

-The Peace Lab designs and leads study tours for students, faculty, alumni, and community youth leaders in order to learn about peace and justice practices with an emphasis on visiting “sites of conscience” and studying how divided societies have constructive dialogues about the past.
+We design and lead study tours for students, faculty, alumni, and community youth leaders to learn about peace and justice practices.
+We emphasize visiting “sites of conscience” and studying how divided societies have constructive dialogues about the past.

 Students, faculty, and community partners are engaged in a range of research and writing projects for presentation at professional conferences, for publication, and for community use.